AlexanderMarkTaberner/CalculatorChallenge/readme.md

 The commandline argument must be a syntaxicly correct mathematical formula in a string format.
 There is support for:
-    * Rational numbers.
-(Negitive, positive, decimal)
+* Rational numbers (Negitive, Positive, Decimal)
-    * Addition, Subtraction, Division, Multiplication, Exponents.
+* Addition, Subtraction, Division, Multiplication, Exponents
-    * Parenthises.
+* Parenthises